Debunking The Myths Of Becoming a Private Pay Therapist

 Truth: You can definitely make enough money to support yourself — and even your family.
 It just takes a little more strategizing.

-Solution: Decide on a fee that works for you, while offering a sliding scale option to keep your services accessible, and continue marketing yourself.
+Solution: Decide on a fee that works for you.
+Offer sliding scale to keep your services accessible, and keep on marketing yourself.

-Depending on the insurance panel, reimbursements can be quite low, so private pay can become the more lucrative option.
-You could potentially generate more income while seeing fewer clients in these cases.
+Depending on the insurance panel, reimbursements can be quite low.
+Private pay can become the more lucrative option.
+You could generate more income while seeing fewer clients in these cases.

 One of the best things about private pay is that you can set your rates as you see fit.
 You’re not limited to the figure you agreed to with an insurance panel.

-If you’re bringing in clients that are mostly on the affluent side, there’s not as much to consider, aside from your financial goals.
-As long as your marketing efforts continue and referrals are sent to your practice, with time you’ll find yourself successful.
+If you’re bringing in clients that are on the affluent side, you don't have to consider much aside from your financial goals.
+With referrals and continued marketing efforts, you’ll find yourself successful.

-Serving lower-income clients means that there may be a need to implement a sliding scale fee structure.
-Though you might want to offer discounted services to everyone that can’t afford your standard fees, keep in mind that you have to take care of your financial health as well.
+Serving lower-income clients means you might need a sliding scale fee structure.
+Though you might want to offer discounted services to everyone, this isn't recommended.
+Keep in mind that you have to take care of your financial health as well.
 Deciding how many sliding scale clients you can take on at one time can help you stay on track with your budget.

-If you need some help with this, our fee calculator can help you determine how many sliding scale sessions you can offer, and the number of clients you need, while still meeting your income goals.
+If you need some help with this, our fee calculator can help you determine how many sliding scale sessions you can offer.
+You can see the number of clients you need, while still meeting your income goals.

 Myth 4: The Paperwork and Process for Clients’ Out-of-Network Therapist Benefits Is Overwhelming and Too Confusing

-Solution: Join us at Clarity Cooperative to take advantage of our resources and participate in our community with other mental health professionals.
+Solution: Join us at Clarity Cooperative to take advantage of our resources.
+Also participate in our community with other mental health professionals.

 Once you’ve figured out your process for superbills, it’ll only take moments of your time.

-It can seem like a daunting task to take care of the paperwork required for clients with out-of-network benefits, but it doesn’t have to be.
+Taking care of the paperwork for clients with out-of-network benefits can seem daunting.
+Though, it doesn't have to be.
 Once you learn how to complete them, it can actually turn out to be quite simple.
 The most challenging part is at the beginning when you’re figuring out your processes.

-If you file courtesy claims for them, you can also check out our out-of-network calculator to make computing and estimating your reimbursements much easier.
+If you file courtesy claims for them, you can also check out our out-of-network calculator.
+This tool will help make computing and estimating your reimbursements much easier.
 Just sign up to join us at Clarity Cooperative, and this resource is all yours.

 In reality, out-of-network clients will most likely be few and far between.
 This means you won’t need to sit around doing stacks of paperwork.
-Once you’ve figured out your process for superbills, it’ll only take moments of your time and you might find that it’s well worth it.
+Once you’ve figured out your process for superbills, you'll see how easy it is.
+It'll only take moments of your time and you might find that it’s well worth it.

 Myth 5: Private Pay Therapists Don’t Appear Credible